SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/75-to-8/index.md

 **For:**

-SuperOffice 7.5 Server, SuperOffice 7.5 Customer Service, SuperOffice 7.5 Web, and/or SuperOffice 7.5 Windows Clients
+SuperOffice 7.5 Server, SuperOffice 7.5 Customer Service, SuperOffice 7.5 Web, and/or SuperOffice 7.5 Windows clients

 > [!NOTE]
 > SuperOffice 8.1 requires that Web and Service (CS) are [installed in the same domain][7].